Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 An albumin blood test is a liver function test.
-You might need it, in addition to other blood tests or urinalysis (urine test), if you have symptoms of liver disease or kidney disease.
-Albumin levels can also indicate underlying nutritional deficits, especially decreased protein in your diet.
+You might need it, in addition to other blood tests or urinalysis, if you have symptoms of liver disease or kidney disease.
+Albumin levels can also indicate underlying nutritional deficits, like if you’re not getting enough protein.

 Symptoms of liver disease may include: